Zinabuf/GCIM/README.md

 * Conf_n

-(Note: These columns are optional.
-You can include any number of columns as confounders to adjust the GWAS of the exposure phenotype.)
+(Note: These columns (Conf_1, ..., Conf_n) are optional.
+You can include any number of columns as confounders to adjust the GWEIS of the outcome.)

 ~~~
 1 ID_1 ID_1 -0.64402046  2 -3.831420 64 -14.03640 5.517420  0.0714337  5.662630  0.865562 -2.269570 -0.09658590 -2.354970  1.0588900  0.195302   0   7